 Best Cash ISA Rates UK 2026: Top Easy Access and Fixed Rate Picks

 A cash ISA lets you save up to £20,000 per tax year and earn interest completely free of income tax.
-The best easy-access cash ISA rates in the UK are currently available from app-based providers including Trading 212, Chip, and Plum, which have consistently offered rates above 4 per cent AER.
-Fixed-rate cash ISAs from Shawbrook, Paragon, and Close Brothers offer higher rates if you can lock money away for one to five years.
+As of May 2026, the best easy-access cash ISA rates reach 4.76% AER from Trading 212, with Moneybox close behind at 4.75% AER - though both include short-term bonus rates.
+The Bank of England held its base rate at 3.75% on 29 April 2026, meaning variable ISA rates are unlikely to rise in the short term.
+Fixed-rate cash ISAs from RCI Bank UK, Tandem Bank, and Close Brothers currently offer up to 4.72% AER if you can lock money away for one to two years.

 Short Summary